Hillsboro, New Mexico: Geology

 The first house was built in August 1877 after two prospectors, Dan Dugan and Dave Stitzel, working in the area of the future Opportunity Mine, collected loose pieces of rock (float is the geologic term) assayed at $160 per ton in gold and silver.
 Soon, ore was discovered at the nearby Rattlesnake vein (geology) by Dugan and Frank Pitcher, and a placer deposit of gold was found in November at the Rattlesnake and Wicks gulches.
 Ore was pulverized with arrastres located in Hillsboro, including a 10-stamp mill built in 1878.
 Total production prior to 1904 was about $6,750,000.
 Between 1911 and 1931, total production of gold ore was 836 tons, gold-copper-silver ore was 5,470 tons, and copper ore was 200 tons.

 In his report, Harley wrote, "The ore deposits of the Hillsboro or Las Animas mining district are of four general types as follows: (1) fissure veins in andesite flows, (2) disseminated deposits in monzonite porphyry, (3) replacement deposits in limestone, and (4) placer gold deposits."

 The Copper Flat volcano to the northeast of Hillsboro is the source of the gold in the area.
 The 4 mile wide volcano is characterized by a Cretaceous quartz monzonite stock within a topographic depression, surrounded by surface andesite flows at least 2,300 feet thick, and radial quartz latite or rhyolite dikes.
 The stock generated the porphyry copper deposits, gold-bearing veins, and gold placers.
 There are about 26 major veins forming a radial pattern from the stock.
 The Golddust Camp placer deposits are found in the alluvium of the dry gulches radiating off Copper Flat and the andesite flows.
 The fissure veins produced 51,000 ounces of gold, while the placer deposits produced 110,000 ounces.

 The Sternberg Mine at Copper Flat produced 200 tons of copper ore between 1911 and 1934.
 By 1959, Bear Creek Mining Company had discovered a mineralized breccia pipe within the stock.
 Quintana Minerals Corporation started open-pit mining in 1980, averaging 0.45 per cent copper.
 Ore minerals include pyrite, chalcopyrite, sphalerite and galena.

+Climate

+According to the Köppen Climate Classification system, Hillsboro has a cold semi-arid climate, abbreviated "BSk" on climate maps.
+The hottest temperature recorded in Hillsboro was 107 F on June 15–16, 1896, June 22, 1981, and June 26, 1994, while the coldest temperature recorded was -14 F on January 11, 1962.